shesek/bcash-instadump/README.md

 It is recommended to sell one output at a time and use `--proxy` or `--tor` to connect over a proxy.
-Preferably, use a proxy with a different public IP address for each request (otherwise the transactions would not be linked to your real IP address, but still linked to each-other).
+Preferably, use a proxy with a different public IP address for each request (otherwise the transactions would not be linked to your real IP address, but still linked to each-other. see more on that below.)

 #### Leaking data to the Electrum bcash servers